web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 - `<bond-or-vote-account-address>`: bond account that will be funded by the amount of lamports from the stake account.
 - `--stake-account`: address of the stake account that will be assigned under the bonds program.
-- `--stake-authority`: signature of the stake account authority that permits to change the stake account authorities
+- `--stake-authority`: signature of the stake account authority (probably withdrawer) that permits to change the stake account authorities

 #### How to add more funds under the bond?